 Spinal Decompression Therapy uses no dangerous drugs, is a non-invasive and non-surgical treatment with the ability to relieve the pain caused by disc bulges or herniations.
 In addition to pulling back the disc material to its normal position it brings fresh nutrient-filled blood, which promotes healing.

 What does this mean for you?
 Consider that in a matter of just days or weeks you may return to playing golf, tennis, traveling or enjoying your love life again.

 It‘s time you decide to find out if Spinal Decompression Therapy will be your neck or back pain solution.

-Call our La Quinta chiropractic office today so we can get you scheduled for your consultation and examination as soon as there’s an opening.
+Call one of our chiropractic offices today so we can get you scheduled for your consultation and examination as soon as there’s an opening.